 Why is it important to know your MAV?

-Who wants to keep their training efficiency at the lowest level?
-I would say, nobody, right?
+Who wants to keep their training efficiency at a mediocre level?

-In order to get the best possible gains, we need to put more effort into our workout and increase the volume consistently.
+In order to get the best possible gains, apparently, it is not sufficient to just let them slide besides.
+We need to put in more energy.
 Accordingly, it is important to know where your MAV lies to maximize your muscle growth effect.

 What’s the reference value for the front delts MAV?